 - MOUNTAIN WARFARE SCHOOL.
 This is a two-week course conducted at Jericho, Vermont.
 This training is both physically and mentally challenging with emphasis placed on movement in mountainous terrain.
 This training is offered to any student enrolled in Military Science, although available seats are limited.

 - ADVANCED CAMP SUPPORT MISSION.
 Cadets in the Basic Course track have the opportunity to support Advance Camp by serving as Opposing Forces (OPFOR) in the summer of their first or second year.
-They learn about the Advance Camp structure and gain a tactical training advantage over their peers during the course of this month long support to the Advance Camp mission.
-Cadets earn approximately $900 per diem for this summer training mission.
+They learn about the Advance Camp structure and gain a tactical training advantage over their peers during the course of this five week long support to the Advance Camp mission.
+Cadets earn approximately $1,000 per diem for this summer training mission.